-Q: After filing, what actionable insights can organizations commonly glean from reviewing their K-3 data?
+Q: What insights can an organization glean from K-3 data?

 A: As the tax regulatory footprint continues to evolve, our clients should be aware of these changes so that we can work closely with the administrators to ensure we have the data points we need.

 Clients are being more proactive in reaching out to us to understand their requirements if they make a new investment in a foreign jurisdiction and are initiating information requests from underlying portfolio companies much earlier than usual.
 We saw delays in receiving underlying K-1s, ranging from two to four weeks in comparison to the prior year.
 It also facilitates collaboration with our international tax specialists, which deepens the insights for the investment funds we serve.